dashpay/platform/packages/js-dash-sdk/docs/usage/dashcorelib-primitives.md

 Given a binary representation of the block as input, the Block class allows you to have a deserialized representation of a Block or its header.
 It also allows validating the transactions in the block against the header merkle root.

-Transactions of the block can also be explored by iterating over elements in array (`block.transactions`).
+The block's transactions can also be explored by iterating over elements in array (`block.transactions`).

 `const { Block } = Dash.Core;`